 GRAPHICS / SOUND

-As with the Amiga, the Atari ST version graphically looks pretty slick (not ground-breaking though), with interesting depth effects, but rather, dry backgrounds.
-All screens offer up to 16 colors on screen here though, and thus being inferior to the Amiga version.
-The game offers bigger and better animated sprites that make the game more playable.
-It keeps the same 3D isometric viewpoint as in previous incarnations, and the sprite location has been improved so that the number of pillars or trees that the character can walk, fight and hide behind has been increased.
-Both sprites and backgrounds are significantly better than any previous Ninja outing.
-Sprite detection is also improved here, so no need for this frustrating pixel perfection position in order to pick up something from the ground (found in the previous Ninja series).
+Lasta Ninja 3 on the Atari ST looks pretty slick (not ground-breaking though), with interesting depth effects but rather "dry" backgrounds.
+All screens offer up to 16 simultaneous colors and, compared to the previous Last Ninja games, it offers bigger and better animated sprites that make the game more playable.
+Last Ninja 3 keeps the same psudo-3D, isometric perspective while both the sprites and backgrounds are significantly better than any previous Ninja outing.
+Sprite detection is also improved so there's no need for this frustrating pixel perfection position in order to pick up something from the ground.